 - Internal and External Events: Sharing upcoming events with your team demonstrates how much you want them around and appreciate their presence.
 This is a great way to tell your employees that value your relationship between the 9 to 5 workday AND outside those hours.
 Whether it’s an internal webinar where they can support another teammate as a presenter, a company event, or a football game happy hour at a local pub – invite them!

-- Industry News: Your staff may be impacted by changes in your industry, so make sure to share relevant content as they come out.
+- Industry News: Your staff may be impacted by changes in your industry, so make sure to share relevant content and relevant content as they come out.